tatukristiani/azure-mymovies-react/README.md

-# My Movies Websoftware project
+# My Movies Web Application Project

 Original website was built using React.js + Node.js, this is an updated version that uses .NET instead of Node.js and for hosting Azure Web Apps was used.